krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 - Throughout the AI lifecycle: design, development, deployment, monitoring, evaluation
 - Dimensions:
   - Fairness: promote inclusion and prevent discrimination
-  - Explainability = Understand the nature and behavior of the model.
+  - __Explainability = Understand the nature and behavior of the model__.
 Being able to look at inputs and outputs and explain without understanding exactly how the model came to the conclusion.
 High Interpretability: Linear Regression.
-  - Interpretability: degree to which a human can understand the cause of a decision.
+  - __Interpretability: degree to which a human can understand the cause of a decision__.
 High Interpretability – Decision Trees
   - Privacy and security: individuals control when and if their data is used
   - Transparency
   - Veracity and robustness: reliable even in unexpected situations